NithishRaja/manga-downloader/README.md

 * If no CLI argument is passed, all chapters are downloaded
 * Code runs five threads at once
 * No of threads can be changed by altering the `activeThreadLimit` variable in code
+* Each chapter is downloaded as a PDF file
+* If a chapter already exists, it is not downloaded again

 ## Updates